Heart disease? Type 2 diabetes? High blood pressure? Obesity?

 - Lower your cholesterol, blood sugar and blood pressure*

 - Reduce your medication needs and expenses

 - Gain energy, feel better and enjoy life again

 We’ll teach you about the important role that nutrition plays in discovering your best health and offer support as you change your eating habits.
 Endorsed by Dr. Caldwell Esselstyn, author of Prevent and Reverse Heart Disease, this lifestyle intervention program is designed to help you dramatically change your health and happiness in a short period of time.

 Just 2 weeks to start your journey to a happier, healthier life!

 WHAT’S INCLUDED IN THE VIRTUAL PROGRAM?

-You’ll receive a course guide, access to a private Facebook page and daily resource emails.
+You’ll receive a course guide, access to a private Google classroom with a forum, and daily resource emails.

 RLMI’s 15-day WFPB jumpstart is a great way to get started on a healthier life!